If you're looking specifically for somewhere to watch Sunday's final, click here.

-Where to watch the World Cup in East London
+Where to watch the World Cup in east London

 BOUNCE, FARRINGDON AND OLD STREET: Both branches will be showing England matches, but other than this, Farringdon will focus on France, Australia and Germany, while Old Street will be screening Spain, Poland and Brazil.
 Other games will be shown too, but these are the ones that are expected to be busy and therefore booking is recommended.
-Alongside the screening, expect brass bands, full commentary and half time show.
+Alongside the screening, expect brass bands, full commentary and a half time show.

 LAST DAYS OF SHOREDITCH: This east London stalwart has what it claims is one of the biggest screens in London, showing all the England games and selected other games.

-BIERSHENKE, LIVERPOOL STREET: Bierschenke will operate as normal during the group stages but from 2 July, entry will be by ticket only.
+BIERSHENKE, LIVERPOOL STREET: Bierschenke will operate as normal during the group stages but from 2 July, entry is by ticket only.
 Tickets will be available from 18 June and will cost £20 per person for the early knock-out stages, £30 for the semi finals and final.
 Tickets will be redeemable against food or drink bought that day.

 THE WATER POET, SPITALFIELDS: Never ones to miss out on a party, this legendary Spitalfields warren has nine large screens across the pub and garden, including a cinema screen in the cellar bar.
 Tables and private areas are available to book.

-Where to watch the World Cup in West London
+Where to watch the World Cup in west London

 BELUSHI'S HAMMERSMITH/SHEPHERD'S BUSH: Both of these Belushi's locations have special deals going on, including food and drink deal with waiting staff at the table so you don't have to miss the action while ordering.
 Booking required.